teuk/mediabot_v3/plugins/scripts/COOKBOOK.md

        { "api": 2, "name": "greeter", "version": "1.0",
          "events": ["channel_join_observed"] }

+   `plugin_cron_observed` fires once per minute (Eggdrop's bind time, reborn): the context carries minute, hour, dow (0=Sunday), mday and month, and YOUR script decides whether this minute matters — return `ok` with an empty action list otherwise (pattern 6).
+A daily 09:00 announcement is a two-line test on hour and minute.

+7. **Sidecar config: defaults declared, conf overrides (mb600).** A `"config"` block in the sidecar declares the author's defaults (up to 32 UPPERCASE keys, scalar values, 512 bytes each — fail-closed at validation).
+The operator overrides any key from the bot's conf as `plugins.<name>.<KEY>`, no script edit needed.
+The effective map is snapshotted at load (reload re-reads sidecar AND overrides — the same philosophy as route config) and delivered to your script as `data.config`.
+See greeter.tcl: set `plugins.greeter.GREETING` to replace the welcome pool with your own line (`%s` receives the nick).

+8. **Persistent storage: the bot writes, your script asks (mb601).** Your script never touches the filesystem.
+To persist state, emit a `store`
+   action: `{"type": "store", "data": {...}}` — a JSON object, at most 3 levels deep, 256 keys, 16 KB serialized, ONE store per run (the whole object replaces the previous one; read-modify-write).
+The bot writes it atomically to `<DATA_DIR>/<plugin>.json` (conf `plugins.DATA_DIR`, default `plugin-data/`).
+On every later dispatch your script receives the current object as `data.storage` — read FRESH each time, unlike the snapshotted `data.config` (a stale counter helps nobody).
+   Concurrent runs: last write wins.
+JSON booleans are valid storage leaves. `.plugins info` shows the file size without creating the storage directory; sensitive config keys are redacted. `.plugins cleardata <name>` (Owner) wipes only a validated plugin slug.
+Route-v1 scripts have no store
+   sink: their store actions fail explicitly.

 Working three-language examples live in `plugins/scripts/examples-v2/`:
 `fortune.pl` (Perl, includes a Master-gated command), `coin.py` (Python,